naninovel/docs/docs/api/index.md

 <span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID">idAndAppearance</span> | named string | ID of the printer to modify and the appearance to set.
 When ID or appearance are not provided, will use default ones.
 default | boolean | Whether to make the printer the default one.
-Default printer will be subject of all the printer-related commands when `printer` parameter is not specified. hideOther | boolean | Whether to hide all the other printers. pos | decimal list | Position (relative to the screen borders, in percents) to set for the modified printer.
-Position is described as follows: `0,0` is the bottom left, `50,50` is the center and `100,100` is the top right corner of the screen. visible | boolean | Whether to show or hide the printer. time | decimal | Duration (in seconds) of the modification.
+Default printer will be subject of all the printer-related commands when `printer` parameter is not specified. hideOther | boolean | Whether to hide all the other printers. pos | decimal list | Position (relative to the scene borders, in percents) to set for the modified printer.
+Position is described as follows: `0,0` is the bottom left, `50,50` is the center and `100,100` is the top right corner of the scene. visible | boolean | Whether to show or hide the printer. time | decimal | Duration (in seconds) of the modification.
 Default value: 0.35 seconds.